Day One: Baltimore to Havana

 Through the security checkpoint and after turning my forms, I was released from the quiet of that area to the teeming mass of Cubans waiting the arrivals of tourists.
 Most held up signs with specific names on them looking for someone.
 I navigated through the crowd toward the Cadeca (money exchange) to turn my dollars into CUCs, one of the two types of currency in Cuba.
 CUCs were used by foreigners and were about equivalent to 1 USD.
 However, that didn’t include the 10% fee they charged, effectively turning every 100 USD into about 87 CUCs.
 The landlady warned of this and said that she had a better rate near our rented home.
 So I exchanged about 40 USD to last that day and evening.

-At the airport I met Joshua De Gastyne, the trip organizer, and Thomas Bright, an incoming law student at UVA.
-We had planned to share a taxi together out to our rented house.
+At the airport I met Joshua and Thomas Bright, we had planned to share a taxi together out to our rented house.

 We negotiated our taxi from 75 CUCs down to 30 (we had been warned of how much they overcharge) and began the trip.
 The airport is far from the city center so we travelled more than 25 minutes to get into Regla, which is on the south side of the Port of Havana (Puerto de la Habana).
 Those 25 minutes gave us a good sense of the rural parts of Cuba.
 Farms dotted the land around the road like the potholes we avoided.
 Some livestock ate amongst the fields and on occasion we saw roads large enough to indicate there was a significant population at the end of them.
 One memorable mural painted on the side of a massive abandoned factory was a portrait of an indistinguishable man in Cuban revolutionary military garb.
 Below the mural were painted the words, “Socialismo o muerte!”